cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

 Following the 'list' subsetting rules for data frames:

-* Give me the positions of the 3rd, 4th and 9th element of the age variable
+* Give me the positions of the 3rd, 4th and 9th element of the age variable.
-* Should be a numeric vector
+* It should be a numeric vector.
-* Should don't have any dimensions
+* It should have no dimensions.

 The result should be: